typemill/typemill/content/00-welcome/00-markdown-test.md

 ````
 Apple
 :   Pomaceous fruit of plants of the genus Malus in the family Rosaceae.

 Orange
 :   The fruit of an evergreen tree of the genus Citrus.
 ````

 Apple
 :   Pomaceous fruit of plants of the genus Malus in the family Rosaceae.

 Orange
-:   The fruit of an evergreen tree of the genus Citrus.
+:   The fruit of an everggreen tree of the genus Citrus.

 ## Notices

 You can create different notices if you add a '!', '!!', '!!!', '!!!!' before a line.
 This will wrap the content into a div-class with the classes `notice1`, `notice2`, `notice3` and `notice4`.
 You can also span notices over several lines.
 This logic follows some other CMS like Grav, Lektor or Yellow and it is not compatible with other markdown processors or editors.

-!
+> !
 Notice 1
-!
+> !
-!
+> !
 Please note that you can use **markdown** inside of the notice so you can *format* your text here.

-!!
 Notice 2
-!!
-!!

 Please note that you can use **markdown** inside of the notice so you can *format* your text here.

-!!!
-Notice 3
-!!!
-!!!
+! **Notice 3**
+!
+!
 Please note that you can use **markdown** inside of the notice so you can *format* your text here.

 ## Tables